outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - add formatting to allow multiple items as keys in json and maintain order for interface network paths

+  - make tutorial for interface analysis or at least reading list of posts & docs

+  - add more function maps

   - abstract functions

       - derive combinations & make sure you have full function coverage of all important combinations